-The College of Human Ecology (CHE) is partnering with the Office of Engagement Initiatives (OEI) to recognize, support, and advance community-engaged learning (CEL) throughout the college.
-This engaged college initiative reflects the next phase of OEI’s work to involve more Cornell undergraduates in CEL.
+The College of Human Ecology (CHE) is partnering with the David M. Einhorn Center for Community Engagement to recognize, support, and advance community-engaged learning (CEL) throughout the college.
+This engaged college initiative reflects the next phase of the Einhorn Center's work to involve more Cornell undergraduates in CEL.
 The new approach empowers each college to support the engaged learning opportunities that best fit the mission of their college.
 In CHE, the initiative is overseen by the CHE Community-Engaged Learning Leadership Team.

 By integrating classroom and co-curricular learning with community engagement, CHE prepares students to lead lives of contribution.
-The partnership with OEI formalizes this college-wide initiative, as we begin to make enduring structural changes to our curricular and co-curricular programming that will result in an integration of CEL across research, education, and outreach.
+The partnership with the Einhorn Center formalizes this college-wide initiative, as we begin to make enduring structural changes to our curricular and co-curricular programming that will result in an integration of CEL across research, education, and outreach.